andreadsouza08-del/andreadsouza08-del/README.md

 # Hi there, welcome to ANSEL WEB SOLUTIONS FZE 👋

-We are a **Privacy-First Web Development Company** based in **Sharjah, UAE**.
+We are a **Privacy First Web Development Company** based in **Sharjah, UAE**.
 We specialize in building secure, high performance SaaS tools for the modern web.

 ### 🚀 Flagship Product
 **[Slk.me](https://slk.me)** — *The Secure URL Shortener & Encrypted Note Service.*
-> A privacy-focused tool to shorten URLs and send self-destructing, encrypted notes.
+> A privacy focused tool to shorten URLs and send self-destructing, encrypted notes.
 No tracking.
 No ads.
 Just security.

 **Core Features of Slk.me:**
 * 🔐 **AES-256 Encryption:** Your data is encrypted before it hits the database.
 * 🔥 **Burn After Reading:** Notes are permanently wiped after viewing.
-* ⚡ **NVMe Fast Redirects:** Hosted on high-performance VPS infrastructure.
+* ⚡ **NVMe Fast Redirects:** Hosted on high performance VPS infrastructure.

 ---